How to Apply for Graduation for Undergraduate Students

 We recommend you apply for graduation one year in advance to allow enough time for the graduation process and for the completion of any outstanding requirements.
 The following table may be helpful:

-In addition to the Graduation Application, which you must complete in its entirety, please submit the following (as needed) to the Records Evaluator in Student Services:
+In addition to the Graduation Application, which you must complete in its entirety, you may need to submit the following to the Records Evaluator in Student Administrative Services:

 - Transfer of Major Courses Form

 Required for any courses that you transferred to North Park University from another institution that may apply to your major courses.
 This form must be approved and signed by the department chair

 - Course waiver/substitution documentation from your academic department